ubirch/ubirch-goclient-chirpstack-connector/README.md

 #### `log.file` / `UGCC_LOG_FILE`
 ```
 Descr:  Sets the file to which the log should be written to.
         The default value is "/dev/stdout".
+Note that "/dev/stdout" will disable log rotation.
 Type:   str
 Examples: